thermalling/FreeCADAsm4_TutorialSubassembly/README.md

 Exit the sketch, then create a pad ![](FreeCADSubAssyImages/Screenshot_2020-05-09_17-01-48.png) 1mm vertically.

-Right-click on the Body, then change the appearance to 70% transparency, and a blue-ish colour.
+Right-click on the Body in the model tree, then change the appearance to 70% transparency, and a blue-ish colour.

 ![](FreeCADSubAssyImages/Screenshot_2020-05-15_14-49-07.png)